MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/overview.md

 - How do I provision the necessary infrastructure for my application?
 - How do I know that what I’m doing incorporates security best practices?

 Azure Developer CLI (`azd`) is an open-source tool that accelerates the process of building cloud apps on Azure.
-The CLI provides developer-friendly commands that map to key stages in your workflow: code, build, deploy, monitor, repeat.
+The CLI provides best practice, developer-friendly commands that map to key stages in your workflow: code, build, deploy, monitor, repeat.

 With the Azure Developer CLI, you can work consistently across `azd` templates, DevOps workflows, and your integrated development environment (IDE).
 These [extensible templates](#azure-developer-cli-templates) include everything you need to get your application up and running in Azure.